CBIIT/KDS/README.md

-# This is the trial version of KDS (KinaseDrugSelectivity) cross-platform software for review.
+# This is the trial version of KDS (Kinase Drug Selectivity) cross-platform software for review.
 # The full version will be released soon.

 Description: